 Development Team’s Location

-If you’re new to the IT business and have never worked with a web development service provider, you may not know that the development team’s location plays a major role in forming the end price of the app.
+If you’re new to the IT business and have never worked with a web development service provider, you may not know that the development team’s location plays a major role in forming the final web application cost.
 For example, as the research by Indeed claims, the average hourly rate of a software engineer in the US is $46.32, in Eastern Europe it’s $32,87 and in Asia it's $26.

 Sure, sometimes the lowest price means you won’t be able to get a high-quality app, but many countries like Ukraine, Poland, or Spain offer a perfect combo of quality and affordable prices.

 Besides, a study by Evans Data Corporation claims that by 2024 the number of software developers will reach 28.7 million globally, so it is important to remember you’re no longer limited to one country or even one continent.
 The web app development community is robust and international.
-You just have to pick.
+You just have to pick a suitable provider that offers a nice web app development cost.

 Dev Team’s Structure

 This one’s quite obvious: the more people are working on your project the more money you’ll have to shell out.
-Of course, if your budget is not somewhat limited, you may not worry about it, but if it is, you need to sort out priorities and opt for the team structure that works for your app in particular.
+Of course, if your budget is not somewhat limited and you're not worried about the cost of web app development, you may forget about it.
+But if the funds are not endless, you need to sort out priorities and opt for the team structure that works for your app in particular.

 The dev team positions that are usually overlooked to cut down the costs include Business Analyst, Scrum Master, and Project Manager (especially when the customer decides to hire a freelancer and work with the developer only).
 However, it’s not the smartest strategy to lower the costs by intentionally restricting the number of people working on the project to the minimum.
 The key to success is to find a middle ground between cost-saving and quality web app development.